“A Revolution in Education”

 Algebra II (The Algebra of Functions) is valuable.
 Functions are the building blocks for STEM models, the basis for spreadsheets, the heart of data science, and central to coding.
 Algebra II is the foundation for College Algebra/Precalculus.
 Statistics, and Calculus.

 Spreadsheets are function machines.
 But, you may ask, don’t we need Algebra I as a stepping stone to Algebra II, to support students as they move from unknown to variable, from equation to function?
-Perhaps, just perhaps, it was required in the past, but spreadsheets make it unnecessary today.
+Maybe, just maybe, in the past, but spreadsheets make it unnecessary today.
 Spreadsheets represent functions concretely.
 Variables are tables, and functions, entered with an = sign, are rules that extend tables with each pair of cells showing the function as numbers.

 Spreadsheets enable real problem-solving.
 Math educators have long sought to make problem-solving the core of the math curriculum.
 But the difficulty all too many students have with paper algorithmic calculation and the complexity inherent in working with real data have limited so-called problem solving to simplistic artificial exercises.
 Spreadsheets, the essential quantitative problem-solving tool in the world of business, solves this problem.
 By handling repetitive complex calculations, they enable students and teachers to attend to concepts.
 And with the power of spreadsheets to handle rich data, problems can reflect the real world, gaining the relevance that excites and energizes learning.

 Explorations.
 We are building a digital age library of multi-week, multi-disciplinary problem-solving modules for students across a wide range of interests.
 Explorations are rich in visualizations, Web-links, shared activities, and data sets.
 They begin with what Einstein called “Proper Questions” as the secret to problem solving.
-Divided into a series of Inquiries, they use spreadsheets, links, and functional thinking to solve interesting real-world problems that are STEM cross-disciplinary engaging students in financial reasoning and coding.
+Divided into a series of Inquiries, they use spreadsheets, links, and functional thinking to solve interesting real-world problems that are STEM cross-disciplinary engaging students in financial reasoning, data science, and computer science.

 A house of cards.
 Once we admit that our students no longer need to learn Algebra I, the whole structure of the math curriculum, so long an immutable staircase, collapses.
 If we don’t have to prepare students for the calculation and concepts of the Algebra of Equations, why, we must ask, should they have to master the paper algorithms of whole numbers, decimals, and particularly fractions?
 Why must we teach the operations in the canonical order (addition, subtraction, multiplication, division) marching up through grades 1 through 4, when the concepts don’t require it?
 Why would we withhold spreadsheets and internet technology from students who have already made it a critical part of their lives outside of school?